-Further information can be obtained by contacting our walker liaison co-ordinator (see Contact Us) during your planning or prior to your arrival.
+Other information can be obtained by contacting our walker liaison co-ordinator (see Contact Us) during your planning or prior to your arrival.

 All 14 campsites now have a shelter, most have a fireplace with a grate and all have a table and a fresh water tank.
 All have pit toilets on site.

 Firewood is very scarce along the coast, so a gas or fuel stove should be carried.